 (B) The respondent shall have thirty days after the mailing of the notice to respond to the division with respect to the complaint.
 Upon receipt of a response from the respondent, or if no response is received, the division may proceed to investigate the complaint and, if appropriate, attempt to resolve the matter using informal techniques of mediation, conciliation and persuasion.
-Notice of any offers to resolve a dispute that is the subject of a complaint and any responses to such offers, when communicated to the commission or division, shall be given to the other parties in person, by telephone or by mail.
+Notice of any offers to resolve a dispute that is the subject of a complaint and any responses to such offers, when communicated to the commission or division, shall be given to the other parties in person, by telephone, by electronic mail or by mail.

 (C) The commission shall hear each complaint filed within one hundred eighty days after its filing with the division, unless it has been resolved by the parties to the complaint.
 If the division is notified in writing by both parties that a resolution was reached prior to being heard by the commission, the complaint file shall be closed.
 A hearing may be continued for good cause shown to a date certain.

 If the hearing is pursuant to a complaint, notice shall be given to the parties not less than thirty days prior to the hearing.
 If the hearing is in connection with an investigation by the commission, on its own motion, notice shall be given as the commission determines.

 (D) At the hearing, the chairperson or vice-chairperson of the commission, or a member of the commission appointed by the chairperson or vice-chairperson, shall preside.
 The division shall submit to the commission a report identifying the status of the investigation or the complaint filed, any responses, and the results of any investigations or attempts to resolve a complaint.